Monday, February 22, 2010

 These tamales were made by another special abuelita, Magdalena Garcia, owner of Mariscos Chente in Mar Vista.
 They're not on the menu, but they should be!

-The "Cracker Jack Box" moment occurs when you take a bite and discover two whole shrimps, with shell and head-on, inside the tamale.
-We eat these whole, shell and all.
+The "Cracker Jack Box" moment occurs when you take a bite and discover two whole flavorful Pacific shrimp, with shell and head-on, packed inside oceanic tinged masa.
+We eat these whole--shell and all.

 Food GPS said...